An Improved Transfer Model: Randomized Transferable Machine: Instantiations of RTM

 For $\mathbb{E}_\epsilon[\widetilde{\mathbf{Z}}^\mathcal{S} (\widetilde{\mathbf{Z}}^\mathcal{S})^\mathsf{T}]$, when $\alpha \ne \beta$,

 and when $\alpha = \beta$,

-where subscripts $\alpha$ and $\beta$ are the row index and column index of a matrix, respectively.
+where subscripts $\alpha$ and $\beta$ are the row index and the column index of a matrix, respectively.
 With the above equations, we can obtain the model weights by solving Eq. (\ref{eq8}).
-Notably, the proposed RTM can be implemented by several lines of code.
-We summarize the instantiated RTM in Algorithm \ref{rtm1}.
-It can be seen that our instantiated RTM is compact and easy to be implemented.
-As training is convex and a global-optimal solution is guaranteed, it is also very computationally efficient.
+We define such an instantiation as RTM$_{lr}^d$ where the subscript indicates the linear regression model and the superscript indicates the dropout noise.
+The learning procedure of RTM$_{lr}^d$ is summarized in Algorithm \ref{rtm1}.
+Notably, RTM$_{lr}^d$ can be implemented by several lines of code, and very efficient to be trained.